jaburt/Plex-Backup-Script-FreeNAS/README.md

 This script (plexbackup.sh) when run will stop the Plex Media Server, perform some database integrity checks, and backup the databases and configuration files to a location on your FreeNAS server.
 The script finishes with an email status update, which includes the status of the database checks.

-There are four variables at the beginning of the script which you will need to complete to personalise the script for your FreeNAS Server:
+There are five variables at the beginning of the script which you will need to complete to personalise the script for your FreeNAS Server:

-  plexMSJailName 		The Plex Media Server Jail name. backupDestination	Destination where you want your backup file saved. beta 				      Are you using the BETA version of Plex (yes/no)? your_email 			  Your email address (defaults to root)
+*	plexMSJailName 		The Plex Media Server Jail name.
+*	backupDestination	Destination where you want your backup file saved.
+*	beta 				      Are you using the BETA version of Plex (yes/no)?
+*	keepBackups			  Amount of backup archive files to keep (rest will be deleted).
+*	your_email 			  Your email address (defaults to root)